Res judicata: Exceptions to application

-RJ may not apply in cases involving the England reservation.
+Res judicata may not apply in cases involving the England reservation.
 If a litigant files suit in federal court, and that court stays proceedings to allow a state court to consider the questions of state law, the litigant may inform the state court that he reserves any federal-law issues in the action for federal court.
-If he makes such a reservation, RJ would not bar him from returning the case to federal court at conclusion of action in state court.
+If he makes such a reservation, res judicata would not bar him from returning the case to federal court at conclusion of action in state court.

-There is a declaratory judgment exception to RJ. "[A] declaratory action determines only what it actually decides and does not have a claim preclusive effect on other contentions that might have been advanced."
+There is a declaratory judgment exception to res judicata. "[A] declaratory action determines only what it actually decides and does not have a claim preclusive effect on other contentions that might have been advanced."
 Therefore, "a plaintiff who has lost a declaratory judgment action may also bring a subsequent action for other relief, subject to the constraint of the determinations made in the declaratory action."
 This exception has been adopted in Oregon, Texas, and a number of other U.S. states.

-RJ may be avoided if claimant was not afforded a full and fair opportunity to litigate the issue decided by a state court.
+Res judicata may be avoided if claimant was not afforded a full and fair opportunity to litigate the issue decided by a state court.
 He could file suit in a federal court to challenge the adequacy of the state's procedures.
 In that case the federal suit would be against the state and not against the defendant in the first suit.

-RJ may not apply if consent (or tacit agreement) is justification for splitting a claim.
+Res judicata will not apply if consent (or tacit agreement) is justification for splitting a claim.
 If plaintiff splits a claim in the course of a suit for special or justifiable reasons for doing so, a judgment in that action may not have the usual consequence of extinguishing the entire claim.

 However, once a case has been appealed, finality of the appellate court's decision is vindicated in that proceeding by giving effect in later proceedings involving the same matter, whether in the appellate or lower courts.
 This is the law of the case doctrine.